fermads/jasmine-istanbul-phantom/readme.md

 to load them.

 ### Phantom 2.0
-This module comes with [npm phantom](https://www.npmjs.com/package/phantomjs).
+This module comes with [npm phantom](https://www.npmjs.com/package/phantomjs) v1.9.8 (as of may 2015).
 To run with Phantom 2.x, install it and use the option below.
 ```js
 jip({
   phantom: {